aimirghani/Decision-Tree-from-Scratch/Readme.md

 ![cls.png](imgs/cls.png)
 ![reg.png](imgs/reg.png)

-This repo contains code for Decision Tree classifier built from scratch, accompanied by a custom Decision-Tree visualizer class.
+This repo contains code for Decision Tree classifier and a regressor built from scratch, accompanied by a custom Decision-Tree visualizer class.

 ---